Design of Digital Cultural Products

 Angeliki Chrysanthi, Yiannis Iliadis

-The concept and content of “cultural storytelling” are defined by the practices of cultural representation involving the discovery (and/or creation), transmission, and projection of a corpus of data.
-These data, originating from a specific historical, economic, social, and cultural context, are articulated, interpreted, and acquire meaning in a different framework and environment through the creation of a narrative.
-The course initially examines the basic theoretical principles of cultural representation and connects them with practices such as interpretation, organization, management, and presentation of cultural heritage for the needs of contemporary cultural production.
-Consequently, it explores and processes the concept of storytelling in the light of modern digital forms of cultural information representation and interactive scenario design.
-Students are encouraged to examine interactive narrative works both theoretically and practically while being equipped with appropriate methodological and digital tools to compose complex and engaging scenarios for various applications encountered in the contemporary landscape of digital culture.
+“Cultural narration”, as a concept and as a content, is defined by the practices of cultural representation that involve the discovery (and/or creation), transmission and display of a data corpus.
+This data, drawn upon a particular historical, economic, social and cultural context, is articulated, interpreted and made meaningful in a different context and environment through the creation of narration.
+The course first examines the basic theoretical principles of cultural representation, and relates them to practices such as interpretation, organization, management and display of cultural resources for the needs of contemporary cultural production.
+Therefore, it ends up exploring and elaborating the concept of narration in the light of contemporary digital forms of representing cultural information and designing interactive scenarios.
+Students are encouraged to examine interactive narrative projects at both theoretical and practical levels and are provided with the appropriate methodological and digital tools so to be able to compose complex and engaging scenarios for any kind of application encountered in the contemporary landscape of digital culture.

 7 ECTS

-The course “3D Graphics” initially focuses on learning the basic design and theoretical principles of the field.
-Specifically, the course introduces students to the field of 3D graphic design through a practical approach that allows them to study and apply the basic principles of 3D graphics modeling.
-Additionally, students have the opportunity to learn about lighting placement, materials, and textures in 3D graphics, while both theoretical and practical techniques of 3D animation and introduction of 3D graphics to game engines and applications are approached.
+The course “Three-Dimensional (3D) Graphics” is initially concerned with learning the basic design and theoretical principles of the field.
+More specifically, the course introduces students to the field of three-dimensional (3D) graphics design through a practical approach that allows them to study and apply the basic principles of 3D- graphics modeling.
+Furthermore, students can be trained how they can place of lighting, materials and textures in 3D-graphics, while both theoretical and practical techniques of 3D animation and the introduction of 3D-graphics to game development engines are approached.

 10 ECTS